 Delhi is a sprawling and ancient city of 13 million people in northern India.
 New Delhi, the national capital, forms a small part of the wider metropolis.
-Most people, however, use New Delhi and Delhi interchangeably to mean the greater city of Delhi.
+Most people use New Delhi and Delhi interchangeably to mean the greater city of Delhi.

-Old Delhi today has a rich and colourful character, stemming from its organic growth over several centuries and its still somewhat medieval ambience, majestic monuments, labyrinthine alleys, crowds of beggars and street-vendors, bazaars of jewellry market at Dariba Kalan, the embroidery brocade market at Kinari Bazar or the parathewali Gali (Indian bread street) all within the limits of Chandni Chowk (literally, “moonlit square”).
+Old Delhi today has a rich and colourful character stemming from its organic growth over several centuries and its still somewhat medieval ambience.
+Majestic monuments, labyrinthine alleys, crowds of beggars and street-vendors, bazaars of the jewelry market at Dariba Kalan, the embroidery brocade market at Kinari Bazar & the Parathewali Gali (Indian bread street) are all within the limits of Chandni Chowk (literally, “moonlit square”).
 A cycle Rickshaw tour through the winding lanes and by-lanes will show you all it has!

 The National Capital Territory of Delhi is split out into nine administrative districts drawn out around new and historical cities that now make up, what most people think of when people say "Delhi".
 The National Capital Territory includes New Delhi, the capital of India.